julianmueller/insight_gui/README.md

     - make "set parameter" work
     - make btns of img viewer work
     - add tf inspection page (show the stuff that rviz shows)
+    - add a controller "/joy" page (also look into Workbench - Gamepad Demo)
-    - add every page of the gui as a ros2 executable, so a window with only this page starts
+    - ?add every page of the gui as a ros2 executable, so a window with only this page starts
+    - add constants to be visible in msg definitions (like ur_msgs/msg/SetIO)
+    - add the ros wiki explainations for packages? like what are all possible subscribed/published topics? or just a btn?
 - improvements
     - find a way to load all "refresh" content on startup, also if one page updates "available_nodes" etc, all other pages that utilize this shall update as well
     - check continuous img stream
     - check preferences dialog
+    - add GtkSpinner as a loading animation for refreshs
 - cleanup
     - remove "status_page" in window.ui
+    - replace "webbrowser" stuff with gtk File/Web Launcher
 - gnome/gtk4
     - make shortcuts (eg CTRL+F) work and add shortcuts page
     - add gtk action for all majoractions
     - add gtk settings
+    - add Gtk/Gio Notifications